Blendify/blender-manual/blender_docs/manual/sequencer/preview/display_mode.rst

 Display Mode
 ************

-The are an array of different display modes available, each having a specific purpose.
+The are different display modes available, each having a specific purpose.

 Image Preview